 Crutches or wheelchair (in some cases)

 The ultimate goal in Legg-Calvé-Perthes disease is to diagnose the condition early in order to allow as much time as possible to let the femoral head remodel back into a round shape.
-Other treatment goals include controlling pain, maintaining hip motion, and preventing continued hip deformity.
+Other treatment goals include controlling pain, maintaining hip motion, and preventing worsening hip deformity.

 The more severe the case, the greater the likelihood that the child may experience limited hip motion, differences in leg lengths, and further hip problems in adulthood.